Nvidia: The Rally Has More Legs, But Caution Warranted

 NVDA PS Ratio (Forward 1y) data by YCharts

 As the above chart shows, Nvidia is trading with a one-year forward P/S ratio of almost 8x compared to Intel's 2.9x and AMD's 2.4x.
 In terms of one-year forward P/E ratio, Nvidia is trading at 36.95x compared to Intel's 13.27x and AMD's 292x.
-However, AMD is a turnaround story and its P/E ratio is irrelevant at the current stage of its revenue growth curve.
+However, AMD is a turnaround story, and its P/E ratio is irrelevant at the current stage of its revenue growth curve.

 For Nvidia, its revenue has grown more than 25% and diluted EPS has grown more than 100% in the past five quarters.
 In this light, its one-year forward P/S ratio of 8x and P/E ratio of 36.95x are telling me that the stock isn't overvalued if revenue continues to grow at this speed in the coming three years.
 Even if EPS falters during this period, I wouldn't worry because the management may use a certain portion of its profit to finance revenue growth.

-NVDA Revenue (NYSE:TTM) data by YCharts
+NVDA Revenue (TTM) data by YCharts

 Now, let's come to the original point regarding irrational exuberance.
 It's well known that the HPC (high performance computing) space, and the AI (artificial intelligence) space, in particular, will fuel Nvidia's growth in the next three years.
 Per the estimates of Goldman Sachs, revenue from Nvidia's datacenter business will more or less double in fiscal 2018 and grow 53% in fiscal 2019.
 Revenue from the HPC market is the primary source of Nvidia's overall datacenter revenue.